castle/castle-dotnet/README.md

 ## Installation

-Install the `Castle.Net` nuget.
+Install the `Castle.Sdk` nuget.

 ### Command line

-    nuget install Castle.Net
+    nuget install Castle.Sdk

 ### Packet Manager Console

-    install-package Castle.Net
+    install-package Castle.Sdk

 ### Visual Studio

 1. Go to Tools -> Package Manager -> Manage NuGet Packages for Solution...
-2. Click the Browse tab and search for `Castle.Net`
+2. Click the Browse tab and search for `Castle.Sdk`
-3. Click the `Castle.Net` package in the search results, select version and what projects to apply it to on the right side, and click Install
+3. Click the `Castle.Sdk` package in the search results, select version and what projects to apply it to on the right side, and click Install

 ## Configuration